Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by a National Security Science and Engineering Faculty Fellowship (NSSEFF), Johns Hopkins University Human Language Technology Center of Excellence (JHU HLT COE), and the XDATA program of the Defense Advanced Research Projects Agency (DARPA) administered through Air Force Research Laboratory contract FA8750-12-2-0303.
+This work is partially supported by a National Security Science and Engineering Faculty Fellowship (NSSEFF) and the Johns Hopkins University Human Language Technology Center of Excellence (JHU HLT COE).
+This material is based on research sponsored by the XDATA program of the Defense Advanced Research Projects Agency (DARPA) administered through Air Force Research Laboratory contract FA8750-12-2-0303 and the Air Force Research Laboratory and DARPA, under agreement number FA8750-18-2-0035.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Air Force Research Laboratory and DARPA, or the U.S. Government.